 On the uvproject node, click on the Initialize tab and click the Initialize button.
 Go back to the Transformation tab and set V Range to 0, -1.
 This will orient the UVs properly.

 IMPORTANT: Set the Display Flag back to the subdivide node.

-O8 Go back to the Stage level and check out the rendering in the viewport.
-In the Network View, add a Null node and call it SHOT\01.
+Go back to the Stage level.
+In the Network View, add a Null node and call it SHOT_01.